MorphoSys: Pipeline

 As of December 2020, MorphoSys had 116 drug candidates which are developed by MorphoSys and other pharmaceutical companies, 28 of which were in clinical development.
-Two antibodies developed by MorphoSys are already approved and marketed.
+Two antibodies developed by MorphoSys have already been approved and are currently being marketed.

 Tafasitamab (MOR208) is a humanized monoclonal antibody directed against CD19 in clinical development for the treatment of B-cell malignancies.
 Tafasitamab is being evaluated in several clinical trials, alone and in combination with other anti-cancer drugs.

-Felzartamab (MOR202)is a humanized monoclonal antibody directed against CD38 for the treatment of anti-PLA2R-positive membranous nephropathy, an autoimmune disease affecting the kidneys.
+Felzartamab (MOR202) is a humanized monoclonal antibody directed against CD38 for the treatment of anti-PLA2R-positive membranous nephropathy, an autoimmune disease affecting the kidneys.
 In 2017, MorphoSys entered into a regional licensing agreement with I-Mab Biopharma to develop and commercialize Felzartamab (called TJ202 by I-Mab) in Greater China.
-Felzartamab (MOR202/TJ202) is currently under investigation by I-Mab in three clinical trials.
+Felzartamab is currently under investigation by I-Mab in three clinical trials.

 Otilimab (MOR103/GSK3196165) is a fully human monoclonal antibody directed against GM-CSF.
 The program is outlicensed to GlaxoSmithKline.
 Otilimab is currently under investigation in a Phase 3 trial in rheumatoid arthritis that started in July 2019.

 On March 2, 2023, MorphoSys announced that the company would end its preclinical research programs and cease all related activities.
-According to the press release, this step is justified by challenges in the pharmaceutical market, which are forcing the company to optimize its cost structure and to focus all resources more on oncology products in the mid to late stage of development.
+It stated that challenges in the pharmaceutical market forced it to optimize its cost structure and to focus all resources on oncology products in the mid to late stage of development.

 Technology

-MorphoSys has discovered a number of antibody technologies that are use for drug development.

-MorphoSys’ main technology is HuCAL (Human Combinatorial Antibody Library), which is a collection of more than ten billion fully human antibodies in the form of a phage display bank and a system for their optimization.
+MorphoSys has discovered a number of antibody technologies that are used for drug development.
+Its main technology is HuCAL (Human Combinatorial Antibody Library), which is a collection of more than ten billion fully human antibodies in the form of a phage display bank and a system for their optimization.

-Another technology recently developed is the OkapY bispecific antibody technology.
-MorphoSys’ OkapY technology is a new proprietary “2+1” bispecific antibody format with the physicochemical properties to simplify the development and large-scale production of such molecules.
+Another technology recently developed is the OkapY bispecific antibody technology, which is a proprietary “2+1” bispecific antibody format with the physicochemical properties to simplify the development and large-scale production of such molecules.